czechmate777/assignment2/drunkbot/README.md

 * Data Flow Diagrams
  * Level 0:
  ![alt tag](https://raw.github.com/czechmate777/assignment3/master/drunkbot/Level0.png)
- This is a basic visualization of the dataflow to and from DrunkBot.
+ This is a basic visualization of the data flow to and from DrunkBot.
 The user can interact with the console which then interfaces with the bot.
 Drunkbot can also talk to another chatbot on an external server.
-It will also refference the dictionary of canned responses when necessary.
+It will also reference the dictionary of canned responses when necessary.
  * Level 1:
  ![alt tag](https://raw.github.com/czechmate777/assignment3/master/drunkbot/Level1.png)
- The more detailed level 1 dataflow above shows the inner workings of Drunkbot.
+ The more detailed level 1 data flow above shows the inner workings of Drunkbot.
 The user can enter input into the console which will then be read by the bot.
 Alternatively, input in the form of objects can be accepted from a server bot.
 The input is then checked against the canned responses.
-These are pulled from the dictionary file, and if the string is matched up the coresponding response will be sent to the console (and the server if need be).
-If no canned response exists, the input is passed into the parts of speach tagger.
-There, the different parts of speach are tagged and sent off to be checked for a question.
+These are pulled from the dictionary file, and if the string is matched up the corresponding response will be sent to the console (and the server if need be).
+If no canned response exists, the input is passed into the parts of speech tagger.
+There, the different parts of speech are tagged and sent off to be checked for a question.
 A sentence is then chosen based on its verb and noun status (if they exist within the input) and weather it is a question.
 The response is constructed and then sent off to the console (and the server via socket if need be) in the form of a string.
-While this process can be rather confusing at first, it provides a great modular system into which new peices can be added.
+While this process can be rather confusing at first, it provides a great modular system into which new pieces can be added.

 * GitHub graphs<br>Commits:
   ![alt tag](https://raw.github.com/czechmate777/assignment3/master/drunkbot/commits.png)
   As the assignment 3 additions have been an individual exercise, committing was not as frequent as when working in a group.
 Many of the commits were made during the final documentation stage to GitHub, as an internal versioning system was used for different software features.
   <br>Punchcard:
   ![alt tag](https://raw.github.com/czechmate777/assignment3/master/drunkbot/punchcard.png)
   This graph provides a good overview of what times commits were made.
 Most were made during breaks between or after classes.
-For example, on friday at around 1PM, sockets were were being tested with another classmate and the coresponding documentation was committed.
+For example, on friday at around 1PM, sockets were were being tested with another classmate and the corresponding documentation was committed.

 * Sample conversation:
 <pre><code>Heyyy, how you doin'?